Trinity Episcopal Church News

 Fellowship at Trinity

 Our journey in faith is often nourished by fellowship and food!
 Ranging from Sunday treats to parish-wide meals once a quarter and special cook-outs with our Big Smoker, all things are possible with some organization, a calendar of planned events, and good leadership.
-Our Hospitality Chairperson, Kevin Kelly, is working with a steering committee to develop a plan in which everyone can participate, in big or small ways.
+Our Hospitality Chairperson, Kevin Kelly, is working with a steering committee to develop a plan that everyone can participate in, in big or small ways.
 Stay tuned and share ideas with Kevin at mrkelly2u@gmail.com

 Hearing Assistance Available